fjukstad/fjukstad.github.io/index.md

         <img src="http://www.gravatar.com/avatar/76ca00cea799bc805a84698ed86e6bea?s=135"/>
 </div>
-I am a software developer at [DIPS AS](http://dips.no) with a PhD in computer science at UiT The Arctic University of Norway.
+I am a software developer at [DIPS AS](http://dips.no) with a PhD in computer science from UiT The Arctic University of Norway.
 In my PhD i worked on interactive systems for explorative analyses of data from the Norwegian Women and Cancer (NOWAC) study.
 I'm a former member of the [Biological Data Processing Lab (BDPS)](http://bdps.cs.uit.no/) in the [HPDS](http://hpds.cs.uit.no/)